|Update:||Nike Air Zoom Pegasus 36|

 Cushlon is a full-length mid-sole material that is responsible for providing a plush yet resilient underfoot cushioning.
 Its responsiveness allows the foot to move naturally and feel comfortable while standing upon it.
 It springs the foot forward, as well.

-The Zoom Air is a technology placed in the heel area.
+The Zoom Air, which is also used in the Nike Pegasus 35, is a technology placed in the heel area.
 It is comprised of pressurized air pockets that are meant to handle the landing impact during each run.
 It carries the foot well, making sure that it doesn’t feel the impact forces that might try and cause discomfort.

 At the bottom of the rear is a Crash Pad.
 This unit has been decoupled in order to move independently.
 It reduces impact shock during each run.

 Above the mid-sole unit is an EVA sock liner, which is able to mimic the shape of the heel and arch.
 It essentially supports the underfoot, making sure that the curves are cushioned, as well.

 The upper unit uses a Single-Layer Engineered Mesh, a lightweight material that’s highly breathable and comfortable against the skin.
 Its woven-fabric look makes it appealing to look at.
 Still, it is able to maintain a dry and cool interior as it welcomes air flow.